 Together with German Family Minister Franziska Giffey, the commissioner is planning to launch a nationwide awareness campaign on sexual violence, enforce the appointment of abuse commissioners in each individual federal state and introduce protection measures in schools.
 A recent study by the German Youth Institute revealed that just one in every 25 schools is currently equipped to deal with the topic.

 Another matter Rörig plans to fight is online child pornography.
-There needs to be higher minimum penalties for the perpetrators, he said, adding that child protection needs to come before data security.
+There need to be higher minimum penalties for the perpetrators, he said, adding that child protection needs to come before data security.
 "We must do everything we can to make sure criminals no longer feel as safe on the internet as they unfortunately still do."

 Editor's note: Deutsche Welle follows the German press code, which stresses the importance of protecting the privacy of suspected criminals or victims and urges us to refrain from revealing full names in such cases.